On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Abstract

 \section{Abstract}

-Let $M$ be an oriented geometrically finite hyperbolic manifold of dimension $n \geq 3$ with infinite volume.
-Then for all $k \geq 0$, we provide a lower bound on the $k$-th eigenvalue of the Laplacian operator acting on functions on $M$ by a constant and the $k$-th eigenvalue of some neighborhood $\widetilde{M}$ of the thick part of the convex core.
+Let $M$ be an oriented geometrically finite hyperbolic manifold of infinite volume with dimension $n \geq 3$.
+For all $k \geq 0$, we provide a lower bound on the $k$-th eigenvalue of the Laplace–Beltrami operator of $M$ by the $k$-th eigenvalue of some neighborhood of the thick part of the convex core, up to a constant.
+As an application, we recover a theorem similar to the one of M. Burger and R. Canary which bounds the bottom $\lambda_0$ of the spectrum from below by $\frac{c}{\vol(C_1(M))^2}$, where $C_1(M)$ is the $1$-neighborhood of the convex core and $c$ is a constant.